bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ## Adding Descriptions

-Sometimes, a field name alone isn’t enough for the AI to understand how to fill it correctly — especially for inputs like dates or open-ended fields like job descriptions.
+Sometimes, a field name alone isn't enough for the AI to understand how to fill it correctly — especially for inputs like dates or open-ended fields like job descriptions.
 To help the model make more accurate decisions, you can add `data-sp-description` attributes to your form fields.
 These descriptions are sent to the AI as context and can dramatically improve extraction accuracy.

 For the start date, you can clarify the expected format by updating the `<input name='startDate'>` in `index.html`.